Edited by: Keri Stooksbury

 The premium American Airlines card offered by Citi is the Citi®/AAdvantage® Executive World Elite Mastercard®.

-The card earns miles at the same rate as the AAdvantage Platinum Select World Elite card and comes with benefits such as a complimentary checked bag, priority boarding in Group 4, up to $100 in credits for TSA PreCheck or Global Entry, and a full Admirals Club membership.
+The card earns 4 miles per dollar spent on eligible American Airlines purchases plus 10 miles per dollar on car rentals and hotels booked through American Airlines.
+It also comes with benefits such as a complimentary checked bag, priority boarding in Group 4, up to $100 in credits for TSA PreCheck or Global Entry, and a full Admirals Club membership.

-Citi also offers the American Airlines AAdvantage MileUp℠ card.
+Citi also offers the American Airlines AAdvantage® MileUp®.
 This card earns 2 miles on American Airlines and grocery store purchases and 1 mile on everything else.
 Plus, cardholders get a 25% rebate on inflight food and beverage purchases.